davideclaffeyv/davideclaffeyv.github.io/_pages/about.md

 ### Hello

 I'm David Claffey, a maker, engineer, and student at Georgia Tech.
 I study Mechanical Engineering and Computer Science, and will soon be pursuing a masters in Computing Intelligence.
-I'm a manufacturing and machine learning researcher, and pursue personal projects in robotics, physics, and craftsmanship.
+I'm a manufacturing and machine learning researcher, and I regularly pursue personal projects in robotics, physics, and electronics.
 I'm a volunteer as a [CNC]({{ site.baseurl }}/CNC/cnc) master and Prototyping Instructor at [Flowers Invention Studio](https://inventionstudio.gatech.edu/).

 ![bio-photo]({{ site.baseurl }}/assets/images/me_wide.jpg){: .align-center style="width: 100%;"}